richardfoltin/AI-video-downloader/README.md

 ## 📝 License

-This project is free to use and modify.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.